-The inquiry examines whether circumvention activities have occurred (as outlined in section 269ZDBB), by way of exporting the goods to Australia from China through one or more third countries.
+The inquiry examines whether circumvention activities have occurred (as outlined in subsection 269ZDBB(4)), by way of exporting the goods to Australia from China through one or more third countries.

 For the purposes of the inquiry, the inquiry period to determine whether circumvention activities have occurred is from 1 January 2015.